 So, you’re thinking about applying to Purdue University, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+Of course, there are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 Not quite there?
 Try taking our SAT prep course and You’ll still have a chance of getting in, but it’s in the single digits.
 Let’s take a closer look at Purdue’s admission statistics.

 - Purdue’s acceptance rate in 2018 was 59%

 - For the class of 2022, out of 53,442 applicants, Purdue admitted about 31,530

 - The average GPA of admitted applicants was 3.7

 - The average ACT score was 29

 For students who took the ACT, the 25th percentile score of successful applicants was 25, and the 75th percentile score was 32.

 For students who took the SAT, the 25th percentile score was 1190.
 The 75th percentile score was 1390.